bonocore/EveryActivityTimeline/README.md

 Each activity can have an associated Icon, as per the [LDS Icons](https://www.lightningdesignsystem.com/icons/).
 Supported icons are defined in /force-app/main/default/lwc/data/data.js .
 Edit it if you need more.

+NEW: when you create a new activity (or edit an existing one), you can now flag it to be initially hidden (checkbox "stream hide").
+Those activities will then  be shown, one by one, if you click on the small icon aside to the "add new activity" button

 https://user-images.githubusercontent.com/10563607/186936444-fe19cb61-eb2c-40f7-9803-bae2fabfbb99.mp4